The era Agile and DevOps has arrived.

 The term Agile DevOps is not in wide use today.
 DevOps and Agile align and are in opposition to the traditional Waterfall approach.
 Agile has achieved widespread adoption at this point, while DevOps has become the new must-have methodology.

 For my year-end column, I comment on recent blog entries about DevOps, focusing on those that emphasize the way in which it's intertwined with Agile.
 These bloggers are paving the way to the Agile DevOps future.
-Here's what some of the best of them have said.
+Here's what some the best them have said.

 Agile and DevOps are best friends